Γ-Hydroxybutyric acid

-gamma-Hydroxybutyric acid (or γ-hydroxybutyric acid (GHB), also known as 4-hydroxybutanoic acid) is a naturally occurring neurotransmitter and a depressant drug.
+γ-Hydroxybutyric acid, also known as gamma-hydroxybutyric acid, GHB, or 4-hydroxybutanoic acid, is a naturally occurring neurotransmitter and a depressant drug.
 It is a precursor to GABA, glutamate, and glycine in certain brain areas.
 It acts on the GHB receptor and is a weak agonist at the GABAB receptor.
-GHB has been used in the medical setting as a general anesthetic and as treatment for cataplexy, narcolepsy, and alcoholism.
-It is also used illegally as an intoxicant, as an athletic-performance enhancer, as a date-rape drug, and as a recreational drug.
-Claude Rifat, a french biologist, proposed that GHB would be a natural physiological anti-depressant, but his proposition was refused.
+GHB has been used in medicine as a general anesthetic and as treatment for cataplexy, narcolepsy, and alcoholism.
+It is also used illicitly for performance enhancement, date rape, and recreation.

 It is commonly used in the form of a salt, such as sodium γ-hydroxybutyrate (NaGHB, sodium oxybate, or Xyrem) or potassium γ-hydroxybutyrate (KGHB, potassium oxybate).
-GHB is also produced as a result of fermentation, and is found in small quantities in some beers and wines, beef, and small citrus fruits.
+GHB is produced as a result of fermentation, and is found in small quantities in some beers and wines, beef, and small citrus fruits.

-Succinic semialdehyde dehydrogenase deficiency is a disease that causes GHB to accumulate in the blood.
+Succinic semialdehyde dehydrogenase deficiency causes GHB to accumulate in the blood.